arcticronin/HyperVerseSimulator/README.md

 Simulator, written in Julia, to use if you ever think that you wanna partecipate some Crypto-ish Ponzi Scheme (Ex.
 HyperVerse, HyperFound).

+See the PDF for a quick view.

-Use Julia and Pluto.
+Uses Julia and Pluto.

+In a shell, install julia and:

+julia
+using Pkg
+Pkg.add(Pluto)
-julia using Pkg Pkg.add(Pluto) using Pluto Pluto.run()
+using Pluto
+Pluto.run()